Demodex blepharitis (DB) and its symptoms

 Microscopic mites can exist on anyone’s body.
 When mite populations begin to grow out of control, they become infestations.
 These types of infestations commonly grow in and around the eyelids.
 This overgrowth of mites often leads to Demodex blepharitis.

-Common signs of unhealthy eyelids
+Common signs and symptoms of Demodex blepharitis

 - Dry eye

-- Misdirected eyelashes
+- Missing or misdirected eyelashes

 Feeling discomfort?
 You’re not alone